 Both coffee varieties are mainly found around the equator, in tropical and subtropical regions – what we call the coffee belt (between 23 o N and 23 o S).
 There is a clear difference in the optimal environment between these two species.

 The indigenous territories of Robusta coffee stretch from Central Africa to the Gulf of Guinea and Uganda.
 Since it is native to equatorial rainforests, Robusta can grow in lowlands from 250 to 1500 m, with an optimal mean annual temperature ranging between 22-26°C (DaMatta and Ramalho, 2006). ).
-When compared to the vast territory covered by Robusta, Arabica plants appear to be much more limited.
+Compared to the vast territory covered by Robusta, Arabica plants appear to be much more limited.
 Wild Arabica plants are growing in the tropical rainforests of Ethiopia and the Boma Plateau (South Sudan), at altitudes between 1200 and 1950m with an average annual temperature of 18 to 21°C (Davis et al. colleagues, 2006).

-Ecologically, Arabica coffee bushes are usually shorter than Robusta, 2.5-4.5 meters in height (compared to 4.5-6.5 meters for Robusta).
+Ecologically, Arabica coffee bushes are usually shorter than Robusta, 2.5-4.5 meters in height (than 4.5-6.5 meters for Robusta).
 Structural differences also exist between the beans of the two coffee species.
 While Arabica coffee beans are generally elliptical, oblong, and longer, Robusta beans are rounder & smaller.
 This may explain why each type requires different roasting techniques.

 At the genetic level, Arabica has twice as many chromosomes (44) as Robusta (at 22).
 This means that Arabica is a self-pollinating (diploid) crop, i.e. it will have fewer mutations and fewer variations over its life cycle than Robusta.